Before (Sept 18 - Feb 19) :

 This period corresponds to the journey, to meet the classes and the inhabitants.
 It is the time for immersion in local cultures.
-We will be based in a fixed location for 1 month per region, so that we can immerse ourselves in a neighbourhood atmosphere, have time to create a first contact with the inhabitants, and understand a little better the local context.
+We stay in a fixed place for 1 month per region, so that we can immerse ourselves in a neighbourhood atmosphere, have time to create a first contact with the inhabitants, and understand a little better the local context.

 The Effet Libellule Days

-Every month, we will meet two classes, one in rural areas and the other in urban areas.
-Two days of the Effet Libellule Days will be carried out in each class, with at least one week interval.
-This will not overload children at the risk of losing their attention, but above all to give them time to develop a curiosity, a reflection, and to be able to answer any questions during the second session.
-Finally, it will give us time to get to know the children a little better and vice versa.
+Every month, we meet two classes, one in rural areas and the other in urban areas.
+Two days of the Effet Libellule are carried out in each class.
+This ensures that children are not overloaded at the risk of losing their attention, but above all to give them time to develop a curiosity, a reflection, and to be able to answer any questions during the second session.
+Finally, it gives us time to get to know the children a little better and vice versa.

 Project monitoring and analysis

-We will ensure via the website blog and social networks an update of the project, so that everyone can follow the progress, react to it and comment on it.
-We will also take the opportunity to pre-analyze the first results of the pedagogical days with the children and adapt our future interventions if necessary.
+We ensure via the website blog and social networks an update of the project, so that everyone can follow the progress, react to it and comment on it.
+We also take this opportunity to pre-analyze our first results of the pedagogical days with the children and adapt our future interventions if necessary.